RickyFoots/Kyonin/Planet/Golarion/Groups/Cults/Servants of the Weave/Servants of the Weave.md

-- A cult claiming to worship [[Mystra - Magic]] that works within [[Planet/Golarion/Groups/Hunters and Adventurers/The Adventurers Guild/The Adventurers Guild]] to "collect" and contain magic items from the members.
+- A cult claiming to worship [[Mystra - Magic]] that works within [[The Adventurers Guild]] to "collect" and contain magic items from the members.
 	- They break down the magic items they collect and absorb the remnants of magic into themselves in an effort to form a connection with *Mystra* and [[The Weave]].

 ### Goal